 Boole will also fill in truth values in the reference columns of a table automatically, should you so desire.
 Only do this if the exercise or your instructor says that you can.
 (The Grade Grinder will complain if you do this without permission.)
-To fill them in automatically, select the Fill Reference Columns item from the Table menu.
+To fill them in automatically, click Fill Ref Cols on the tool bar.